wirequery/wirequery/README.md

 - **Fix production incidents** an order of magnitude faster by querying the exact state in which it occurs.
-- **Speed up development** and gain insights by observing and analyzing production data.
+- **Speed up development** and gain technical/business insights by exploring production data.
-- **Free and Open Source**, so you can use WireQuery to your heart's content.
+- **Free and Open Source**, so that you can use WireQuery to your heart's content.

 WireQuery SDKs capture HTTP requests and responses based on the provided query in the WireQuery UI.
-Masking is done in the application itself, so that sensitive data is stripped before reaching the WireQuery server.
+Masking is done in the application itself, so that sensitive data is stripped before ever reaching the WireQuery server.

 ![Screenshot](screenshot_1.png)